kiratech/labs/Building-Castles/DevSecOps_04_Nexus.md

-# Exercise | Nexus installation and configuration
+# Lab | Nexus installation and configuration

 1. Launch the Nexus instance using the `sonatype/nexus3` container, exposing these ports (Host/Container):